 We’ve pitted Chase Sapphire Reserve® vs. Amex Platinum® with an eye toward benefits and costs.
 These are two awesome cards, and if you’d like to own both a charge card and a credit card (and you can afford them), then these two are top candidates.

 Realistically, you probably don’t need more than one premium card.
 In our opinion, the better choice is the Chase Sapphire Reserve®.
-It costs less, offers superior insurance, and provides plenty of rewards and benefits.
+It offers superior insurance and provides plenty of rewards and benefits.

 at Chase'ssecure website